-In addition, this report describes other risk types as requested by Regulation (EU) 575/2013 and Regulation (EU) 876/2019 amending Regulation (EU) 575/2013.
+In addition, this report describes other risk types as requested by CRR.

 Scope of application

 In the application of the Article 436 (b) CRR, Group is disclosing the differences due to scope of consolidation, followed by the differences between carrying amounts available in financial statements and exposure used for the regulatory purpose.